 Your passport should have at least 2 blank pages when you present it at immigration to enter or leave South Africa.

 If you’re visiting South Africa on holiday for up to 90 days, you don’t need a visa.

-You must have a yellow fever certificate issued at least 10 days before arrival in South Africa if you have travelled from a country with yellow fever.
+You must have a yellow fever certificate issued at least 10 days before arrival in South Africa if you have travelled from a country with yellow fever, or if you have transited more than 12 hours through the airport of a country with risk of yellow fever transmission.
 This includes when entry is solely to transit through a South African airport.
-If you don’t have a valid certificate, you will be denied entry to South Africa.
+If you don’t have a valid certificate, you’ll be denied entry to South Africa.